moritzWa/free-whisper-flow/README.md

 The installer will:

-- ✅ Install required dependencies (Homebrew, ffmpeg, Hammerspoon, uv)
+- ✅ Install dependencies (Homebrew, ffmpeg, Hammerspoon, uv)
-- 🎤 Use your system's default microphone
-- 🔑 Prompt for your Deepgram API key
+- 🎤 Configure your microphone, Deepgram API key, and Hammerspoon
-- 📦 Set up the Hammerspoon configuration automatically
-- 🚀 Optionally add Hammerspoon to login items for automatic startup
+- 🚀 Optionally add Hammerspoon to login items for auto-startup

 ## Usage